rapierorg/telegram-bot-swift/README.md

 ## Prerequisites

-On OS X, use the latest Xcode 8 release.
+On OS X, use the latest Xcode 9 release.

-On Linux, install `Swift 3.0.2 Preview 1` or newer.
+On Linux, install `Swift 4.0` or newer.
 Note that `shopster-bot` example won't build on Linux because GRDB doesn't support Linux yet, but otherwise the library should be functional.

 ## Getting started